Advanced Biometric Analyses

 Workshop Format:

-Three-Day Synchronous Online Workshop
+Three-Day Independent Workshop

 Twin and family kinship data can dramatically enhance the inferential power of non-experimental research projects.
 They allow researchers to determine if an association between a predictor and an outcome is really environmental in origin and/or to evaluate whether the etiologic underpinnings of your outcome variable vary across social contexts (e.g., it is genetically influenced in X context but not in Y context).
 Perhaps not surprisingly then, kinship data have been intentionally embedded in most large-scale publicly available databases within the social, behavioral, and medical sciences (e.g., ABCD, AdHealth, and others).